trevorbecker/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-object-groups.md

 ---

 <!-- IMAGE "Logo" -->
-The Firewall Manager v2 Beta is a new tool within the MyRackspace portal.
+The Firewall Manager v2 is a new tool within the MyRackspace portal.
 This article describes the object-group feature within this tool.

-Click here to learn more about the [Firewall Manager v2 Beta](https://support.rackspace.com/how-to/firewall-manager-v2-beta).
+Click here to learn more about the [Firewall Manager v2](https://support.rackspace.com/how-to/firewall-manager-v2).

 ### What is an Object-group?